Goodwood Festival of Speed

-The Goodwood Festival of Speed is an annual motorsports festival featuring modern and historic motor racing vehicles taking part in a hill climb and other events, held in the grounds of Goodwood House, West Sussex, England, in late June or early July; the event is scheduled to avoid clashing with the Formula One season, enabling fans to see F1 machines as well as cars and motorbikes from motor racing history climb the hill.
+The Goodwood Festival of Speed is an annual motorsports festival featuring modern and historic motor racing vehicles taking part in a hillclimb and other events, held in Goodwood House, West Sussex, in late June or early July.
+The event is scheduled to avoid clashing with the Formula One season, enabling fans to see F1 machines as well as cars and motorbikes from motor racing history.

-In the early years of the Festival, tens of thousands attended over the weekend.
-As of 2014 it attracted crowds of around 100,000 on each of the three days it was held.
+In the early years of the Festival, which started in 1993, tens of thousands attended over the weekend.
+As of 2014, it attracted crowds of around 100,000 on each of the three days it was held.
 A record crowd of 158,000 attended in 2003, before an advance-ticket-only admission policy came into force; attendance was subsequently capped at 150,000.

 History

-Founding

-The Goodwood Festival of Speed was founded in 1993 by Lord March in order to bring motor racing back to the Goodwood estate — a location steeped in British motor racing history.
-Shortly after taking over the estate in the early 1990s, Lord March (who later became Duke of Richmond) wanted to bring back motor racing to Goodwood Circuit, but did not have the necessary permit to host a race there.
+The Goodwood Festival of Speed was founded in 1993 by the then Lord March (now the Duke of Richmond) in order to bring motor racing back to the Goodwood estate – a location steeped in British motor racing history.
+Shortly after taking over the estate in the early 1990s, Lord March wanted to bring back motor racing to Goodwood Circuit, but did not have the necessary permit to host a race there.
 Therefore, he instead hosted it on his own grounds.

 With a small selection of entrants made up of invited historic vehicles, the first event that took place on Sunday 20 June proved to be a success, taking in a crowd of 25,000 despite a date clash with the 24 Hours of Le Mans that year.
-After the second event also clashed with Le Mans, Lord March would ensure that the event would never be allowed to clash with either Le Mans or Formula One races.
+The first driver to tackle the event's hillclimb course was Sally Mason-Styrron, in her Ferrari 166 MM Barchetta.
+After the second event also clashed with Le Mans, Lord March ensured that future events would never clash with either Le Mans or Formula One races.